reyemDarnok/active-learning/README.md

 If you do not do so or the provided Credentials are invalid or expire during execution, the script will request them on the command line.
 There you can then copy-paste the credentials, even if you are not using Powershell, and the script will use these during its further execution.
+The same credential request mechanism will also trigger if the provided credentials expire so that new, valid, credentials can be provided.

 # Components